 Trust.Zone utilizes a virtually uncrackable 256-Bit AES encryption and allows the user a choice between two protocols: OpenVPN and L2TP.

-Trust.Zone’s offering of OpenVPN is an industry standard, considering that OpenVPN is used by most VPN providers.
+Trust.Zone’s offering of OpenVPN is an industry standard, considering that OpenVPN is used by most VPN providers and customers.

-OpenVPN is trusted because it’s continuously being upgraded by experts in security via its open source platform.
+OpenVPN is trusted because it’s continuously being monitored and upgraded by experts in security via its open source platform.

 Trust.Zone also offers an automatic kill switch, that cuts your connection to the network when it detects that your IP is about to be exposed.